itewqq/rCore-dev/reports/lab2.md

 }
 ```

 4. After the desired operations have been executed, the OS will recover the context of the user mode app.
-Then the OS uses `sret` instruction to make the CPU reduce the priviledge level to user mode and jump back to the next line of the `ecall` in step 1.
+Then the OS uses `sret` instruction to make the CPU reduce the privilege level to user mode and jump back to the next line of the `ecall` in step 1.

 ```assembly
 __restore: